The many-to-few lemma and multiple spines: Introduction

-In special cases, results similar to Lemma \ref{many_to_few} have existed for some time in various forms\footnote{An even simpler form of Lemma \ref{simple_many_to_two} was given by Sawyer \cite{sawyer:branching_diffusions_popn_genetics}.
+It turns out that this formula can also be greatly generalised, and in fact extends to higher moments.
+Questions about $k$th moments of branching processes turn into questions about $k$ dependent random walks.

+Several results of this type are already known.
+A simple version for branching Brownian motion was given by Sawyer \cite{sawyer:branching_diffusions_popn_genetics}.
 Kallenberg \cite{kallenberg:stability} proved a version for discrete trees, which he calls a ``backward tree formula''.
 Gorostiza and Wakolbinger \cite{gorostiza_wakolbinger:persistence_criteria} extend Kallenberg's formula to a class of continuous-time processes.
 Dawson and Perkins generate what they call ``extended Palm formulas'' for historical processes (superprocesses enriched with information on genealogy) in \cite{dawson_perkins:historical_processes}.
 For the parabolic Anderson model with Weibull upper tails, Albeverio \emph{et al.\ }\cite{albeverio_et_al:annealed_moments} gave a similar result by considering existence and uniqueness of solutions to a Cauchy problem.
-Bansaye \emph{et al.\ }\cite{bansaye_et_al:limit_theorems} develop quite general many-to-two lemmas for Markov branching processes, allowing particles to be born away from their parent.}, usually proved by arguments specific to the particular model or problem and without any underlying spine framework.
-Our article provides several advantages over these previous results.
-We state Lemma \ref{many_to_few} for a general model, and the spine setup gives an intuitive backdrop allowing one to transfer the result to other processes.
-Also, to our knowledge there is no existing work that incorporates changes of measure.
+Bansaye \emph{et al.\ }\cite{bansaye_et_al:limit_theorems} develop a quite general many-to-two lemma for Markov branching processes, allowing particles to be born away from their parent.
+This list is unlikely to be exhaustive, but reflects the fact that many-to-few results exist in various specialised forms with little in the way of a consistent underlying theory.

+The theory in the many-to-one case is much more complete.
+The single random walk on the right-hand side of the formula can be interpreted as a special particle or \emph{spine} present in the original branching process, and this additional structure can be used to construct and understand changes of measure on the branching system, which turns out to be a powerful tool: see for example \cite{aidekon:convergence_law_min_brw, lyons_et_al:conceptual_llogl_mean_behaviour_bps}.

+The aim of this article is to state a quite general $k$th moment formula which we call the many-to-few lemma, but also to develop a corresponding theory involving multiple spines.
+This underlying structure will allow us to incorporate similar changes of measure to those that have proved so useful for first moment calculations.
+It should also allow the reader to transfer the many-to-few lemma to processes not covered by our setup.